100010100001000/BIT/README.md

 * multithreading capabilities for maximum cpu usage
 * increased transparency compared to other ML models
 * a parameter regarding determinism of the algorithm

+[This](https://drive.google.com/file/d/1kWe1-GghLMHbX-C2Ap6jihhus9LSO5Xy/view?usp=sharing) is a link to demo of this algorithm for windows only.
+You don't have to understand or change the parameters to use this demo, but if you want to, refer to the pdf.